PAARTH2608/Picazzo-API/README.md

 # Picazzo-API
 ## About The Project
-Picazzo is an API consisting of various features which includes user authentication, uploading style image which gives user, an admin priorities.
-Apart from that user can like and dislike an image and follow and unfollow a user.
-App displays the image in a sorted order with most number of likes which comes from backend.
-Apart from that API stores the generated images that are styled by the neural style transfer model and send them back to the frontend.
-All images are properly encrypted and are stored in the cloud database.
+Picazzo API is a multi-functional API built for Picazzo-App which has certain end-points including user and admin authentication, follow and unfollow users, like and dislike the image.
+User can publicly see the images uploaded by other users and images are displayed based on the numbers of likes a particular image has.
+Main feature of this API is to merge the style image provided by the API and the content image provided by the user and return a beautiful generated image.

 <!-- PROJECT LOGO -->
 <br />